LAKE GUNTERSVILLE BASS MASTERS-MADISON

 E. Partners will make arrangements prior to the tournament for transportation to and from the tournament site.
 Each partner shall be responsible for 50% of the cost of transportation, lodging, ramp fees, and boat expenses, but not including any expenses related to pre fishing or early arrival to tournament site.
 Costs related to pre-fishing and/or early arrival to the tournament site shall be borne by the fishermen involved.

-F. Fishing Day, Fishing Hours and Launch Ramp location will be decided at the meeting prior to the tournament.
+F. If necessary, tournament day, hours, or ramp may be changed by majority vote of the participating members.
 Only members planning on participating in any club tournament may vote on ramps and times chosen.
 If necessary, for safety reasons only, a tournament may be cancelled or shortened, by the Tournament Director.
 Rescheduling of any cancelled tournament will be decided by club vote.

 G. If two members are drawn together, and neither has access to a boat.
 The Tournament Committee may alter the draw to accommodate the members, if possible.
 Non-members will be paired last.